sakra/FindMathematica/MANUAL.md

     D:\FindMathematica\build>cmake --build . --config Debug --target documentation

-To build the FindMathematica project with Visual Studio C++ 2010 for 64-bit Windows, open a Visual Studio x64 cross tools command prompt in the `FindMathematica` build directory:

-    D:\FindMathematica\build>cmake -G "Visual Studio 10 Win64" ..

 FindMathematica supports building 32-bit and 64-bit MathLink executables and LibraryLink dynamic libraries using the appropriate link libraries that ship with the Windows version.
 If you are using a 32-bit version of Windows, you can run the Wolfram Language kernel only in